xasos/open-source-notes/README.md

 =================

 ## What is this?
-I've seen a growing number of school repositories, so here is a compilation of all of them.
+I've seen a growing number of open-sourced school notes repositories, so here is a compilation of all of them.

 ## List
 * [School by @zachlatta](https://github.com/zachlatta/school)